top of page

 After graduating in 2014, I moved to Michigan State University for my PhD.
 My dissertation was a theoretical study of toroidal dynamics using algebraic topology.

 I defended in 2020 and joined The University of Oklahoma as a postdoctoral associate.
+In 2023, I moved back to Michigan State University for a teaching position.

 Outside of mathematics, I spend my time playing video games or watching TV and movies.
 I have engaged in various other activities over the years as well.
 In the space below, I talk about some of them.